PEELed

 The Concept

-PEELed explores the often-overlooked layers of wisdom and identity through the metaphor of citrus peels — typically discarded, yet rich in nutrients.
+PEELed explores the often-overlooked layers of wisdom and identity through the metaphor of orange peels, typically discarded, yet rich in nutrients.
 In this installation, the peels of oranges and tangerines are presented as sculptural forms, abstracted yet familiar, evoking the vitality, memory, and resilience embedded in aging bodies and minds.

 Each piece is hand-crafted from papier-maché, made using traditional techniques.
 The fragile yet enduring quality of the material mirrors the aging human body — layered, textured, and shaped by time.
 Paper, once used to record stories, now becomes the very skin of the work, reinforcing themes of memory, preservation, and transformation.